 - Low drawing current: It doesn’t draw as much current as some other motors, so when powered by a battery the battery will last longer.

-- Optimised functioning: If you’re looking for a DC motor that can handle acceleration and deceleration very quickly, the coreless DC motor design is an absolute winner.
+- Optimized functioning: If you’re looking for a DC motor that can handle acceleration and deceleration very quickly, the coreless DC motor design is an absolute winner.
 It handles these conditions well since it has got lighter rotors and doesn’t cause as much inertia as other motors.

 - No cogging: A coreless motor never produces a scenario where the rotor and the stator magnetic circuits get misaligned.
 This means, unlike in many other motors, there is no cogging and the motor can run very smoothly.

-- Safety and durability: Without iron core, there’s less chance of arcing and sparks that often occur between a cored motor’s brush & commutator.
+- Safety and durability: Without an iron core, there’s less chance of arcing and sparks that often occur between a cored motor’s brush & commutator.
 Your coreless motor will last longer and you won’t have much EMI (electromagnetic interference).